ryogrid/anime-illust-image-searcher/README.md

   - Current implemenataion uses all tags faialy.
 But there is many cases that users want to emphasize specific tags and can't get appropriate results without that!
 - [x] Fix a bug: some type of tags on tags-wd-tagger.txt can't be used on query
 - [x] Incremental index updating at image files increasing
-- [ ] Similar image search with specifying a image file
+- [x] Similar image search with specifying a image file
+  - This is realized at 'Character Image Feture Based Reranking Mode' practically :)
 - [x] Exporting found files list feature
   - In text file.
 Once you get list, many other tools and viewer you like can be used :)
 - [x] Making binary package of this app which doesn't need python environment building